WebKit/Speedometer/experimental/README.md

 - Testing features that aren't fully shipped in all browsers

 The main purpose is to have a space for low-friction contributions to experiment with new ideas.
-There is no strict requirement to promote experimental workloads to the official selection.
+There is no explicit requirement to promote experimental workloads to the official selection.